jones58/personal-knowledge-wiki/CSS/CSS notes.md

 vertical-align:top or bottom for text vertical, text-align: for horizontal (left and right)

-An `absolute` position takes the element out of that top-down document flow and allows you to adjust it relative to its container.

-When an element is manually positioned, you can shift its layout with `top`, `left`, `right`, and `bottom`.

 Elements with a higher `z-index` value will appear to be layered on top of elements with a lower `z-index` value